Clive Garrett checks out his emergency kit…

-Two great products for DIY jobs and repairs.
-Sugru is a rubber compound that can be moulded and then sets.
-The plastic melts at a low temperature (hot water), enabling it to be moulded before setting as it cools — I wish I could remember where I got this from!
+Two great products for DIY jobs and repairs include Sugru − a rubber compound that can be moulded and then sets.
+Also, plastic beads that melt at a low temperature (hot water), enabling it to be moulded before setting as it cools — I wish I could remember where I got this from!

 Whipping twine, waxed cord and needles take care of most repairs ranging from split poles to fabric holes.
 My home kit includes sail maker needles and palm for bigger, more permanent jobs.

 Clingons help repair eyelets and, when used with Cam cleats and the spare guys, help rig and set a tarps.

 A good selection of guys, cord runners and pegging elastic/rubbers.

 Various sprays take care of cleaning, DWR replacement and seams.